Search by BreedSearch Breeders by Colorado

 About Hideaway Kennels

 Ben Garcia of Hideaway Kennels has quietly earned himself the reputation of being one of today's foremost bird dog trainers.
 People have gotten to know and respect Ben though his professionalism on guided hunts and his field trial participation.
-He has also conducted numerous demonstrations at shows around the country through his affiliations with top-notch organizations such as Colorado Gun Dog, DT Systems, Nutri Source Dog Food, Zoom Dog Supplements, and Dogs Unlimited.
+He has also conducted numerous demonstrations at shows around the country through his affiliations with top-notch organizations such as Colorado Gun Dog, Sport DOG, Nutri Source Dog Food, Zoom Dog Supplements, and Dogs Unlimited.

 In fact, wherever you go these days, chances are you'll run into someone with a dog trained by Ben.
 They'll tell you that Ben's enthusiasm for dog training is contagious.
 His dogs handle well, hunt hard, look stylish on game, and display the utmost confidence in the field.
 It's a beautiful thing to watch, they'll say.